Mladen Božović

 Mladen Božović (Младен Божовић, [mlâden bôːʒoʋitɕ]; born 1 August 1984) is a Montenegrin former professional footballer who played as a goalkeeper.
-Internationally, he earned 42 caps for the Montenegro national team.
+Internationally, he earned over forty caps for the Montenegro national team.

 Club career

 Beginnings

 Light enough on his feet, and quick enough with his reflexes to dominate between the sticks, Božović started out with his local club Zabjelo, and joined Budućnost Podgorica in the 2004 winter transfer window.
 He was later loaned to Mladost Podgorica and Kom, before returning to the club and becoming the first-choice goalkeeper in the 2006–07 season.

 Partizan

 On 14 January 2008, Božović was transferred to Partizan, on a four-year deal.
 He made his competitive debut for the club in a 2–0 home league win over Bežanija on 22 March 2008, replacing his compatriot Darko Božović in the 87th minute of the game.
 Until the end of the 2007–08 season, Božović became the first-choice goalkeeper, as Partizan won the double.

 He played the full 90 minutes in all of his team's league fixtures in the 2008–09 campaign.
 In April 2009, he first broke the club record (previously held by Ivica Kralj) in consecutive minutes without conceding a goal (840 minutes), after which he became the record holder in Serbian football after not conceding a goal for 916 consecutive minutes.
 The previous record holder was former FK Obilić goalkeeper Nenad Lukić who did not concede a goal for 903 consecutive minutes in the 1998–99 season.
 He was eventually named in the team of the season and also helped Partizan win the 2008–09 Serbian Cup, collecting the double for the second year in a row.
 He briefly lost his place in the team to Aleksandar Radosavljević between late September and early November 2009, before again becoming Partizan's undisputed first-choice goalkeeper.
 In May 2010, Božović celebrated his third Serbian championship title with the club.

 During his tenure with Partizan, Božović played with the club twice in the UEFA Europa League group stage: in 2008–09 and 2009–10.